AeroMAPS/AeroMAPS/docs/books/about.md

 # About AeroMAPS

-AeroMAPS, formerly CAST, is an open-source framework developed in Python by ISAE-SUPAERO (Toulouse, France).
+AeroMAPS, formerly CAST published in 2021, is an open-source framework developed in Python by ISAE-SUPAERO (Toulouse, France).
 It is also fed by multiple multidisciplinary works from the Institute for Sustainable Aviation (ISA).
 Providing a free framework that researchers, organizations, authorities and companies can interact with for defining sustainable aviation prospective scenarios was the initial main motivation.